Ways to Make Your Restaurant Staff Awesome

 As the owner or manager of a restaurant, you are in charge.
 And whether you like it or not, you are giving your staff permission to act as you do.
 If you come into work in a bad mood and treat people poorly, guess how your staff is going to act?
 On the other hand, if you come into work with a smile and a good attitude, it’s likely your staff will model that behavior.

 Inject staff meetings with some fun when you can.
-Make your meetings more fun with icebreakers and some easy team building activities.
-They only take a few minutes to do but will set a good tone for the meeting.
+Use icebreakers and some easy team building activities to encourage team members to get comfortable with each other.
+They only take a few minutes and will set a good tone for the meeting, not to mention build a bond among your staff.

-Encourage some healthy competition among your wait staff, to see who can get the highest check averages each week or month.
-If you use comment cards, offer some sort of reward for staff who get good feedback.
-It doesn’t always have to be money.
-You could give movie tickets or a gift certificate to other local businesses as rewards for the person with the most positive comments.
+Encourage some healthy competition among your waitstaff.
+For example, see who can get the highest check averages each week or month.
+Or, if you use comment cards, offer some sort of reward for staff who get good customer feedback.
+You can look at social media for positive feedback, too.
+As for the reward—it doesn’t always have to be money.
+You could give movie tickets or a gift certificate to other local businesses as a reward for the person with the most positive comments.

 Don’t Be Cheap

-The wait staff is the front line of your restaurant.
+The waitstaff is the front line of your restaurant.
 They deal with unhappy customers, even if the problem is out of their control.
 If the kitchen takes a long time to get an order out and the customer is unhappy, guess whose tip is going to suffer?
-Not the sous chef or line cook.
-By keeping customers happy, you are also going to keep your staff happy.
-The next time a customer complains, authorize your wait staff to offer a freebie, like a dessert or a beer on the house.
+Not the sous chef's or the line cook's.
+By keeping customers happy, you are also going to keep your servers happy.
+The next time a customer complains, authorize your waitstaff to offer a freebie, like a dessert or a beer on the house.

 Show Respect to All Staff

-Restaurants have hierarchies, from the manager to the dishwasher.
-Every person on your staff is integral to the day-to-day operations and overall success.
-Be sure that you are respectful to each and every one of them and that they are respectful to each other.
+Restaurants may have hierarchies, but every person on your staff is integral to the day-to-day operations and overall success of the business.
+Be sure that you are respectful toward each and every one of them, and that they are respectful to each other.

-Ask your staff about their personal lives – kids, hobbies, interests.
-Show them that you see them as more than just a cook, a server, a dishwasher.
-Check out these four ways you can be a better restaurant owner and get to know your staff better.
+Ask your staff about their personal lives—kids, hobbies, and interests.
+Show them that you see them as more than just a cook, server, or dishwasher.
+Employees who feel a personal connection to you and their co-workers will be much more likely to do their best work.

 Address Problems Quickly